fdeblasio/pokeemerald-expansion/notes.md

     - Vanilla code
     - Rename tutor flags since they're now infinite
 - Organize changes better
-- ENDGAME_LEVEL is set in wild_encounter but is still used for SS Tidal trainers (trainers.h), mass outbreaks (tv.c), and presumably Sudowoodo
+- ENDGAME_LEVEL is set in wild_encounter but is still used for Trick House 8, SS Tidal trainers, and Gym rematches (trainers.h), mass outbreaks (tv.c), Jirachi, Johto starters, and Bonsly (scripts.inc)
+    - They all probably use species.h but a level number feels out of place there

 ### Pokémon
 - Eventually remove RSE and/or BDSP teachable moves?